RyanS974/RyanS974/525/homework3/REPORT.md

 DistilBERT has 66 million parameters.
 It is a smaller, faster, cheaper, and lighter version of BERT.
 It is a transformer-based model that uses the same architecture as BERT but with fewer parameters.
 It was pre-trained on the same dataset as BERT, which is the BookCorpus and English Wikipedia.

-The fine-tuning approach used was:
+The fine-tuning approach used was :
 - Hyperparameters: learning rate of 2e-5, batch size of 16, and 3 epochs.
 - Training time:
 - Hardware used: M4 Macmini with 24gb of RAM.